February 21, 2020Categories:

 The content files were there, but I realized that It wasn’t being rendered properly because the build failed to get the theme files.
 After doing more research I concluded that it has to do with the fact that the theme is not stored within the website Git repo, but is a Git submodule.

-In an attempt to solve this, I adding a step to the build pipeline to grab the submodule files using:
+In an attempt to solve this, I added a step to the build pipeline to grab the submodule files using:

 git submodule init git submodule update